Share via

 Microsoft restricts asset transport activities to authorized personnel through chain of custody protections.
 The use of locks, tamper-proof seals, and required validation of the asset inventory ensures that only authorized personnel are involved in the asset transport.

 The transport of Microsoft digital media outside of the security-controlled space requires the supervision of two Datacenter Operations team members.
-The assets are continuously accompanied and supervised by authorized personnel until they are destroyed.
+Authorized personnel continuously accompany and supervise the assets until they are destroyed.

 The Datacenter Management team controls the delivery and removal of information system components through tickets tracked in the ticketing tool.
-Delivery and removal of information system components is authorized by system owners.
+System owners authorize the delivery and removal of information system components.

 Asset retention